Dr Zoë James

 Member, British Society of Criminology

 Chair, British Society of Criminology South West Branch

 Advisory Board Member, International Network for Hate Studies

-Zoë James teaches at each stage of the Criminology and Criminal Justice Studies undergraduate degree programme at Plymouth, including the modules: Criminology and Crime Problems (Stage 1), Policing and Community Safety (Stage 2) and Organised Deviance: Cultures of Resistance (Stage 3).
-She also teaches on the MSc in Criminology and supervises a number of PhD students who are exploring issues in criminology.
+Zoë James teaches at each stage of the Criminology and Criminal Justice undergraduate degree programme at Plymouth, including the modules: Crime in Context (Stage 1), Policing and Community Safety (Stage 2) and Critical Hate Studies (Stage 3).
+She also teaches on the MSc Criminology, including modules on Criminology Theory and Criminology Research.
+Zoë is a research supervisor and personal tutor for undergraduate and postgraduate students and supervises a number of PhD students who are exploring issues in criminology.

 Research degrees awarded to supervised students

 Southampton City Council (2019) developing an Evaluation Framework. £8,340 (with Southern Horizons (UK) Ltd)

 Cornwall Council.
 (2015) Cornwall Gypsy and Traveller Accommodation Assessment. £11,358 (with Southern Horizons (UK) Ltd)

 Plymouth City Council.
 (2013) Plymouth Families Project Evaluation. £5,000

 Plymouth City Council.
 (2012) Plymouth Families Project Evaluation and Longitudinal Research Study. £5,000